Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Thermodynamic state initialization and automatic adaptation reliably yields reasonable protocols

 The selection of intermediate states between two thermodynamic milestones of interest is a ubiquitous problem in molecular simulation.
-The usual approach is an iterative trial-and-error process starting from a naive protocol, checking for issues such as replica exchange bottlenecks, and inserting and removing states as necessary.
+The usual approach to this problem is an iterative trial-and-error process starting from a naive protocol, checking for issues such as replica exchange bottlenecks, and manually inserting and removing states as necessary.
 I have developed a simple and robust approach to initialize a series of thermodynamic states based on only a single adjustable parameter, the thermodynamic speed.
-Due to this automated procedure, I was able to run a large number of simulations on a diverse array of protein-ligand complexes.
-In the vast majority of cases, the protocols yielded consistent replica exchange rates across neighboring thermodynamic states without further fine-tuning.
-The described approach to trailblazing thermodynamic state space may find use in other classes of simulations.
+In the vast majority of cases, the initialization protocol yielded consistent replica exchange rates across neighboring thermodynamic states without further fine-tuning.
+I also developed an automated approach to add additional states when the observed replica exchange rate falls below 40\%.
+With this procedure, I was able to run a large number of simulations on a diverse array of protein-ligand complexes without manual intervention.
+The described approach to trailblazing and adapting thermodynamic state space may find use in other classes of simulations.

 Replica exchange calculations in this present study include more thermodynamic states than most published molecular simulations.
 Conventional wisdom about replica exchange is that an optimal number of replicas will maximize efficiency.
-With too few replicas, there is limited phase space overlap between neighbors and exchange rates are vanishingly small.
+With too few replicas, there is limited configuration space overlap between neighbors and exchange rates are vanishingly small.
 With too many replicas, metrics of replica exchange efficiency, such as a mean round-trip time, diminish.
-However, in a recent study involving extensive simulation of several distinct processes, it was found that if there are no bottlenecks, the number of states has little impact on the convergence of free energy estimates (the manuscript is under preparation).
-Hence, I chose to include a large number of states to allow for the possibility that later sampling will explore different regions of phase space and reduce the exchange rate between neighboring states.
+However, in a recent study involving extensive simulation of several distinct processes, my group found that if there are no bottlenecks in which the replica exchange rate is below 40\%, the number of states has little impact on the convergence of free energy estimates \cite{Nguyen2016}.
+Hence, I chose to include a large number of states to minimize the probability that later sampling will explore different regions of configuration space and reduce the exchange rate between neighboring states.